Apple headphones: EarPods

 fourth generation iPad Pro.
-They require iOS 2.2 and onwards for iOS devices but are not compatible with the original iPhone, iPhone 3G, or iPod Touch (1st generation) due to sound problems.
+They require iPhone OS 2.2 and onwards for iOS devices but are not compatible with the original iPhone, iPhone 3G, or iPod Touch (1st generation) due to sound problems.
 They are also compatible with most Android devices and computers.

-A second iteration, "EarPods with Lightning Connector", were introduced in 2016 along with the iPhone 7 and replaced the 3.5mm headphone jack with a Lighting connector.
-They work with all devices that have a Lightning port and support iOS 10 or later.
+A second iteration, EarPods with Lightning Connector, was introduced in 2016 along with the iPhone 7 and replaced the 3.5mm headphone jack with a Lighting connector.
+They work with all devices that have a Lightning port (except iPad mini (1st generation) and iPod touch (5th generation)) and support iOS 10 or later.
 The previous EarPods were rebranded as "EarPods with 3.5mm Headphone Plug".
 Since early 2017, both products now lack a carrying case, instead being sold in recyclable cardboard packaging.

 Following the release of the iPhone 12 series in 2020, EarPods are no longer bundled with iPhones in most countries except where required by law.
 Following the discontinuation of the iPod line in 2022, EarPods are only available as a standalone purchase.

+A third iteration, EarPods (USB-C), was introduced in 2023 along with the iPhone 15 series and have a USB-C connector.

+Coming around 2025, following the compliance with the European Union mandates, the EarPods with Lightning connector will be discontinued.

 Lightning to 3.5mm dongle

 iPhone models from the iPhone 7 to the iPhone X also shipped with a Lightning-to-3.5mm headphone jack adapter, enabling customers to connect 3.5mm headphones to a Lightning port.
 Thanks to an iOS update (iOS 10.3), it is backwards compatible, meaning it can be used with any previous device with a Lightning port (from iPhone 5 onwards).
 It is no longer included as of the iPhone XS and iPhone XR, but remains available for purchase from Apple and third-party retailers.

+Following the compliance with the European Union mandates, the Lightning-to-3.5mm headphone jack adapter has been discontinued in favor of transitioning from the Lightning connector to the USB-C connector.

 Wireless headphones

 iPhone Bluetooth Headset

-The iPhone Bluetooth Headset was introduced in 2007, priced at $129 and later reduced to $99, and discontinued in 2009.
+The iPhone Bluetooth Headset was introduced in 2007 priced at $129 and later reduced to $99.
+It was discontinued in 2009.
 It was designed for phone calls only and could not be used for listening to music.
+The integration included showing an icon for the headset and its battery level.
 It was bundled with a "Travel Cable" that charged it and a 30-pin iPhone simultaneously, and a docking station called the iPhone Dual Dock that could charge it and an original iPhone was also available.